lutris/docs/Origin.md

 Origin's overlay, Origin In-Game, doesn't run well under Wine and because of this we recommend you disable it to avoid any potential issues.
 If a game requires it for certain features go ahead and enable it but no guarantees!

-### Blank window with i3 WM
+### Issues with tiling window managers

-Origin is composed of multiple smaller windows so i3 will tile that making the main Origin window look empty.
+Origin is composed of multiple smaller windows that tiling window managers usually don't know how to manage, causing issues like Origin being unusably slow, the window looking empty, or crashes.

-To fix this add the following to your i3 config file:
+To fix this, add `origin.exe` to the exceptions of your window manager.
+For example, add to your i3/Sway configuration file:

 ```
 for_window [instance="origin.exe"] floating enable
 ```

+You can also fix this by enabling `Windowed (virtual desktop)` on Lutris's runner options.

 ### Game Installs: